Fliplet/fliplet-cli/docs/API/core/notifications.md

 - `subscriptionId`: ID of the subscription
 - `sessionId`: ID of the session (which can be used to send the notification to the device)
-- `createdAt`: DateTime (ISODATE) indicating the time the user subscribed
+- `createdAt`: Timestamp indicating the time the user subscribed (in ISODATE format)

 ```js
 Fliplet.Hooks.on('notificationSubscriptionChange', function(details) {